 The final determination on the validity of high school credentials rests solely with the Adult Career Center Mahoning County Career and Technical Center.

 - Attend an Open House or scheduled appointment to receive a packet containing program information, sources of financial assistance and information about the pre-admission orientation program.

 - Complete and pass the required assessment testing and prerequisites for the program.
-(Required TABE assessment scores and program prerequisites are listed with Career Certification Program Details section in this Handbook.)
+(Required TABE assessment scores and program prerequisites are listed with Career Credential Program Details section in this Handbook.)

 - Schedule and attend the required program Orientation session and complete the New Student Packet.